mickaelgermemont/AttendanceCoin/README.md

 Subjects for later
 - how to make it worthwhile to own?
 - worthwhile because i can show it to employers?
+- worthwhile because i can use it to attend a meetup even if its full
 - what do you do with the coin? trade it for an interview?
 - multisignature?